-This recipe for easy roasted potatoes goes with just about any meal.
+This recipe for Easy Oven Roasted Crispy Potatoes goes with just about any meal.
 Today, baby red and yellow potatoes were used.
 The end result is a deliciously seasoned and crispy side dish.

 Delicious Side Dish with Minimal Work

 Varying the Herbs

 You can vary the seasonings on these oven-roasted potatoes based on what’s in your spice cupboard or whatever fresh herbs are growing in your garden!